funttastic/universal_kotlin/readme.md

 - [JDK 8](https://www.oracle.com/technetwork/java/javaee/downloads/jdk8-downloads-2133151.html)

-Note that JavaFX support is needed for the TornadoFX module, if you are using OpenJDK, consider to change to Oracle or Zulu for a more straightforward configuration.
+Note that JavaFX support is needed for the TornadoFX module, if you are using OpenJDK, consider changing to Oracle or Zulu (FX) for a more straightforward configuration.

 Specific prerequisites: